zhandongxu/GP_RTAP/README.md

 # GP_RTAP
 Path-based gradient projection algorithm for solving the range-constrained traffic assignment problem (RTAP), which considers the heterogeneity of range anxiety (i.e., Discrete and Continuous) in the electrified transportation network.
+The algorithms have been implemented using the C++ programming language.
+To utilize this package, users are required to install the latest version of Visual Studio.

 Several components are included in this package: